Marissa-the-Analyst/nest-and-nettles-labor-balancer/README.md

 - Associates who do perceived higher effort tasks consistently are more likely to burn out.
 - Associates who view other co-worker's jobs as less difficult than their own are less likely to be engaged in their work.

 To mitigate this, supervisors and managers have the unique job of managing employee skill level while balancing the department's perceived fairness across avaliable roles.
-As the numbers of employees and roles scale with each new member added to a team, so does the manager's ability to effectively track who has done what recently.
+As the number of employees scales, a manager's ability to track who has done what becomes increasingly difficult.

 # Finished Product
 <img width="1280" height="757" alt="gif" src="https://github.com/user-attachments/assets/4292be9a-12a4-457d-9201-8f74bac88841" />
 Feel free to download and play around with it yourself!

 # Goals
 To create a tracker that is easy to navigate and use to analyze team labor distribution.
-There was a heavy emphasis on ease of use here so the transition to using it would be feasible.
+I put a heavy emphasis ease of use, ensuring smooth adoption.

 # Program
 - Excel